npm/npm-registry-couchapp/README.md

 Link a distribution tag (ie. "latest") to a specific version string.

-MUST but a JSON string as the body.
+MUST be a JSON string as the body.
 Example:

     "0.1.2"